-- 7th and 8th graders stay in the classrooms and teachers move to the classrooms.
-The middle school is already in cohorts and stays with the same students most of the time, except for foreign language and specials. - 9th grade is split into two separate cohorts based on math and humanities placement.
-Students will again stay together in pods.
-Pods will be formed based on class schedule. - Students in Pods will be kept together in the same classroom as much as possible. - 10-12 will follow their schedules.
-Pods will be created as best as possible. - 9-12 graders will have increased transition time embedded into schedules to allow groups of students to move through the hallways at interval times.
-This will ensure less students are in the hallways at all times. - Single pathways will be mapped out in the hallways to keep the "flow" of traffic moving in one direction (as seen in your local supermarket) - Seniors who have early release or late arrival will not be able to stay in the building and will only come into the building when classes are in session
+- 7th and 8th graders The middle school is already in cohorts and stays with the same students most of the time, except for world languages and specials. - 9th grade is split into two separate cohorts based on math and humanities placement.
+Students will again stay together and sections will be formed based on class schedule. - Students in earlier grades will be kept together in the same classroom as much as possible. - 10-12 will follow their schedules as assigned. - Staggered transition times will be considered and, if necessary, embedded into schedules to allow groups of students to move through the hallways at interval times.
+This will ensure less students are in the hallways at all times.